MADIGAN HOSTS SUMMIT ON CAMPUS SEXUAL VIOLENCE, DETAILS BILL TO STRENGTHEN SCHOOLS’ RESPONSE TO INCIDENTS

 Among the most troubling, studies show that one in five undergraduate women will become a victim of rape or attempted rape.
 In fact, the U.S. Department of Education has said women between the ages of 16-24 experience the highest rates of sexual assault and rape among women, and about 6 percent of male undergrads become victims of sexual assault.
 And yet, a U.S. Senate survey last year of 440 four-year higher education institutions found that over 40 percent of the schools had not conducted a single investigation into incidents alleging sexual violence.
 The U.S. Department of Education’s Office for Civil Rights is now investigating approximately 100 schools for failure to comply with federal law in preventing, investigating and reporting incidents of sexual assault on their campuses, possibly jeopardizing Title IX funding for those institutions.

 In conjunction with today’s summit, Madigan detailed House Bill 821, the Preventing Sexual Violence in Higher Education Act, sponsored by Rep. Michelle Mussman and Sen. Toi Hutchinson, which will set standards to prevent and respond to sexual violence at higher education institutions.
+The legislation passed the Illinois House last week by a vote of 113-2 and will be taken up by the Illinois Senate.
 The Act will ensure that Illinois colleges and universities: